Unleash/unleash/website/docs/user_guide/rbac.md

 - **create feature toggles within the project**

-  Lets the user create feature toggles within the project.
+  Lets the user create feature toggles within the project and create variants for said toggle.
 Note that they **can not assign strategies** to toggles without having the _create feature toggle_ permission for the corresponding environment.

 - **update feature toggles within the project**

-  Lets the user update feature toggle descriptions, variants, settings, etc. within the project.
+  Lets the user update feature toggle descriptions; mark toggles as stale / not stale; add, update, and remove toggle tags; and update toggle variants within the project.

 - **delete feature toggles within the project**